MrJorgeXavier/pykotlinswift_generator/README.md

 ## Current Limitations:
 - Arrays are not supported
+- The output files must be created by the user, since they are indexed by the IDE.
 - The special characters `{`, `}` and `%` are used to define dynamic params, and can not be used for any other purpose.
 - The only dynamic mask values supported are `%f`, `%d` and `%s`.

 ### Future features:
 - Visibility modifiers annotations
+- Supporting arrays
+- Improvements in the script call to make it easier to use
 - Code refactoring to be human readable